Marco-Lind-ChasAcademy/Marco-Lind-ChasAcademy/README.md

 ### 🚀 Projects I'm Proud Of

 - **💧 HydroGuard** – An award-winning robust water level safety system done as a school group project.
 It was a challenge in both design and implementation, and I’m proud of how it balances reliability with low resource usage.
-- **💡 DimmerLib** – A lightweight arduino library for dimming lights using pure C++.
+- **💡 DimmerLib** – A lightweight arduino library for dimming lights using non-bloat C++.
 Compact, fast, and portable — it reflects my philosophy of minimalism and performance-first development.

 ### 🛠️ What I Work With